Saulė: Colors

-In Latvian folk songs, Saule and her daughter(s) are dressed of shawls woven with gold thread and Saule wears shoes of gold.
-She is also depicted in a silver, gold or silk costume and wearing a sparkling crown.
+In Latvian folk songs, Saule and her daughter(s) are dressed in shawls woven with gold thread and Saule wears shoes of gold.
+She is also depicted in a silver, gold, or silk costume and wearing a sparkling crown.

 She is sometimes portrayed as waking up "red" (sārta) or "in a red tree" during the morning.
 Saule is also said to own golden tools and garments: slippers, scarf, belt, and a golden boat she uses as her means of transportation.
 Other accounts ascribe her golden rings, golden ribbons, golden tassels, and even a golden crown.

 Saule is also described as being dressed in clothes woven with "threads of red, gold, silver and white".
 In the Lithuanian tradition, the sun is also described as a "golden wheel" or a "golden circle" that rolls down the mountain at sunset.
-Also in Latvian riddles and songs, Saule is associated with the color red as if to indicate the "fiery aspect" of the sun: the setting and the rising sun are equated with a rose wreath and a rose in bloom due to their circular shapes.
+Also in Latvian riddles and songs, Saule is associated with the color red as if to indicate the "fiery aspect" of the sun; the setting and the rising sun are equated with a rose wreath and a rose in bloom due to their circular shapes.